 UPDATE – DEBRIS MAKES LANDFALL IN US & CANADA

-Washington State on this page is referenced as “Washington” or WA, Washington D.C. is referenced as “D.C.” to avoid confusion – F.C.
+Washington State on this page is referenced as “Washington” or WA, Washington D.C. is referenced as “D.C.” to avoid confusion –

 Plastic trash in oceans ‘vastly’ underestimated - Oceanographer discovers that winds drive this harmful garbage deep into sea